CovertLab/WholeCellEcoliRelease/environment/README.md

 This will generate an environment agent and three simulation agents, all running in the shepherd's tab.
 You still need to trigger execution:

-   `> python -m environment.boot trigger`
+   `> python -m environment.boot trigger --id xxxxxx-xxxx-xxxxxxxxxx`

+Substitute the id for the id assigned to your lattice.
 Now that they are running, you can add new agents with `add`:

-   `> python -m environment.boot add`
+   `> python -m environment.boot add --id xxxxxx-xxxx-xxxxxxxxxx`

 Or remove them with `remove` given an id.
 This can be just the prefix of the agent's id so you don't have to type the whole uuid: